 - Change a SATA cable to see whether the disk can be found by firmware.

-Then, you should make sure if the disks are ok or not.
-You can run chkdsk /f /r /b to see whether the disks are able to be read or not.
+Then, you should make sure the disks are OK or not.
+You can run CHKDSK /f /r to check the disk errors.

-- Also, you need to click on the Manage Storage Spaces option on the right.
+- Select System > Storage, then scroll down to find and click on the Manage Storage Space option on the right pane.

-- Click on the Create a new pool and storage space link in the Storage Spaces window.
+- Click Create a new pool and storage space to add the drive to the storage pool.

 Now, hope you enjoy the Windows 10 Storage Spaces improvements.

 You can learn more information about how to create/resize/delete Storage Space from this article.

 Like other separate hard disks, the disks in Storage Spaces may also fail due to a lot of factors.
 When encountering a failed disk in Storage Space, the first thing you should consider is data recovery.
 You can safely recover data from failed Storage Spaces with MiniTool Power Data Recovery.